gettalong/webgen/README.md

 makes authoring websites easier:

-* Multiple markup languages to choose from for writing HTML and CSS files (Markdown, Textile, RDoc, Haml, Sass ...)
+* Multiple markup languages to choose from for writing HTML and CSS files (Markdown, Textile, RDoc, Haml, Sass, ...)

 * Automatic generation of menus, breadcrumb trails, ... and more!